-Finally, I would like to clarify one aspect that was raised during his intervention by the former Interim Prime Minister of Libya Dr. Mahmoud Jibril, when he referred to his conversations with then NATO Secretary General of NATO Anders Fog Rasmussen.
-During NATO's Operation Unified Protector I was in regular contact with Dr Jibril and also after the Operation.
+Finally, I would like to clarify one aspect that was raised during his intervention by the former Interim Prime Minister of Libya Dr. Mahmoud Jibril, when he referred to his conversations with then NATO Secretary General of NATO Anders Fog Rasmussen at the time of the Lybian crisis.
+During NATO's Operation Unified Protector, I was in regular contact with Dr Jibril and also after the Operation.
 It is true what Dr Jibril mentioned, that NATO Secretary General Rasmussen at some point, at the end of the mandate given by the United Nations to the Alliance, at that time said: "We cannot proceed any further".
 NATO had intervened in Libya on the basis of two UN Security Council Resolutions; 1970 and 1973.
-They gave a mandate to NATO to do three things: to enforce an arms embargo at sea, to enforce a No-Fly-Zone over Libya and take all necessary measures for the protection of the civilian population and of civilian populated areas.
-The UN Resolutions did not give NATO a mandate to deploy a stabilisation force on the ground in Libya, unlike what had happened in Bosnia where NATO after the enforcement of No-Fly-Zone received a mandate by the UN to deploy first the Implementation Force and subsequently the Stabilisation Force.
+These Resolutions gave a mandate to NATO to do three things: to enforce an arms embargo at sea, to enforce a No-Fly-Zone over Libya and take all necessary measures for the protection of the civilian population and of civilian populated areas.
+These two UN Resolutions did not give NATO a mandate to deploy a stabilisation force on the ground in Libya, unlike what had happened in Bosnia when NATO after the enforcement of No-Fly-Zone received a mandate by the UN to deploy, firstly the Implementation Force and subsequently the Stabilisation Force.
 Many at that time believed that like in Bosnia, after the NATO air campaign an international military presence on the ground was needed to stabilise Libya.
-To this end, I would like to highlight that each time I accompanied the Secretary General Rasmussen to the different meetings of the Friends of Libya at the level of Foreign Ministers, Defense Ministers or even at the level of Heads of State and Government level, the issue of the "Day After" the end of the NATO operation was evoked.
-However, it should also be recalled that the League of Araba States had supported the two UN Security Council Resolutions 1970 and 1973 but had clearly stated that it would not favour "boots on the ground in Libya".
-NATO's positive response to the UN request had been based on three principles: a demonstrable need that a military action was needed to help the civilians being targeted by Gadhafi, a legal mandate which was given by the two UN Security Council Resolutions and regional support that was given firstly by the decision of the Foreign Ministers of the Gulf Cooperation Council and the decision of the Foreign Ministers of the League of Arab States to support the UN Security Council Resolutions giving a mandate to NATO to act.
-Then NATO Secretary General Rasmussen discussed the issue of "the day after" during "the Friends of Libya" meetings he attended at different level.
+To this end, I would like to highlight that each time I accompanied the Secretary General Rasmussen to the different meetings of the "Friends of Libya", which were convened during the crisis, at the level of Foreign Ministers, Defense Ministers or even at the level of Heads of State and Government level, the issue of the "Day After", of the end of the NATO operation was regularly evoked.
+However, it should also be recalled that the League of Arab States had supported the two UN Security Council Resolutions 1970 and 1973 but had clearly stated that it would not favour "boots on the ground in Libya".
+NATO's positive response to the UN request had been based on three principles: a demonstrable need that a military action was needed to help the civilians being targeted by Gaddafi, a legal mandate which was given by the two UN Security Council Resolutions and a regional support that was given firstly by the decision of the Foreign Ministers of the Gulf Cooperation Council and secondly by the decision of the Foreign Ministers of the League of Arab States to support the UN Security Council Resolutions giving a mandate to NATO to act.
+NATO Secretary General Rasmussen did discuss the issue of "the Day After" during the "Friends of Libya" meetings he attended at different levels.
 But NATO officials are international civil servants.
 The Secretary General is the highest level NATO international civil servant.
-NATO is an inter-governmental organisation and there was no political will among the governments of the Alliance to deploy forces on the ground in Libya, especially absent regional support.
-Now, some could argue that this was an alibi for not intervening.
+NATO is an inter-governmental organisation where decisions are taken by consensus by the representatives of the governments of its member countries.
+There was no political will among the governments of the Alliance to deploy forces on the ground in Libya, especially absent regional support following the decision of the League of Arab States.
+Now, some could argue that this was an alibi for not intervening on the grounds.
 But the fact is that, in addition to the lack of regional support, NATO did not receive a legal mandate from the UN to deploy military forces on the ground in Libya.

-AHMAD MASA'DEH Former Secretary General, Union for the Mediterranean, Amman
+Ahmad Masa'deh Former Secretary General, Union for the Mediterranean, Amman